nirbo/HRM/hybrid/TRAINING.md

   --val-ratio 0.02
 ```

 If `--tokenizer` points to an existing `tokenizer.json`, it is reused; otherwise a new BPE tokenizer (Hugging Face format) is trained and saved alongside the processed dataset.
-The script writes `train.jsonl`, `val.jsonl`, the tokenizer JSON, and `meta.json` containing padding IDs and vocab size.
+The script now writes `train.jsonl`, `val.jsonl`, `test.jsonl`, the tokenizer JSON, and `meta.json` containing padding IDs, vocab size, and split counts.
 Each sample stores `encoder_ids`, `decoder_input_ids`, and `labels` arrays of tokens ready for loading.
-Optional flags: `--tokenizer-num-threads` to cap CPU threads, `--tokenizer-batch-size` to control encoding batch size, and `--max-files` for quick smoke tests.
+Optional flags: `--tokenizer-num-threads` to cap CPU threads, `--tokenizer-batch-size` to control encoding batch size, `--max-files` for quick smoke tests, and `--test-ratio` to reserve an explicit test hold-out when the raw source lacks an official test split (defaults to the validation ratio).
+The converter auto-detects Hugging Face style file names—if the source directory already includes `train`, `validation`, or `test` files (e.g. when pointing directly at `~/.cache/huggingface/datasets/<provider>/<dataset>/<config>/<rev>/`), those splits are preserved verbatim instead of being re-sampled.

 Large datasets can be processed in parallel batches and merged without doubling disk usage via: